Today's Articles

 (first edition)

 It is notable as an early attempt at an upscale adult periodical for African American audiences.
-It was primarily a black-and-white publication, although the cover and centerfold were color printed.
-Like many of its contemporaries, the magazine was heavily inspired by the success of Playboy magazine, although it featured no outright nudity and remained very tame all around.
-Based in Chicago, both Playboy's hometown and a hub for Black intellectuals of that era.
+It was primarily a black-and-white publication, although the cover and centerfold were color-printed.
+Like many of its contemporaries, the magazine was heavily inspired by the success of Playboy magazine, although it featured no outright nudity and remained relatively tame overall.
+Based in Chicago, which was both Playboy's hometown and a hub for Black intellectuals of that era.

-The magazine's centerfold models were called Duchess of the Month.
+The magazine's centerfold models were known as the Duchess of the Month.
 The first Duchess was Eleanor Crews, who had earlier appeared as the October girl in the 1957 pin-up calendar included with the New Year issue of Jet.
-The magazine's publisher and the main author was Benjamin Burns, who had previously worked on a men's magazine named Modern Man.
-He was well acquainted with the black press, having held high-ranking positions at the Chicago DefenderEbony, and its sister publication, Jet.
+The magazine's publisher and the primary author were Benjamin Burns, who had previously worked on a men's magazine named Modern Man.
+He was well-acquainted with the black press, having held high-ranking positions at the Chicago DefenderEbony, and its sister publication, Jet.

 The editor and face of the magazine was journalist and musician Dan Burley.
-However, it has been said that he was largely a figurehead hired to lend black credibility to the magazine.
-At the same time, Burns (who did not appear on the masthead) was the main man.
+However, it has been said that he was essentially a figurehead hired to lend black credibility to the magazine.
+At the same time, Burns (who did not appear on the masthead) was the leading man.
 The magazine lasted just six issues.
-It is unrelated to the later Duke published between 1967 and 1978 and primarily featured white models.
+It is unrelated to the later Duke, published between 1967 and 1978, and primarily featured white models.

 New Poem Each Day